 You can select any of the following:

-- OnlyChildWithNoName: A level member is hidden when it is the only child of its parent, and its name is null or an empty string.
+- OnlyChildWithNoName: Hides a level member if it is the only child of its parent, and its name is null or an empty string.

-- OnlyChildWithParentName: A level member is hidden when it is the only child of its parent, and its name is the same as the name of its parent.
+- OnlyChildWithParentName: Hides a level member if it is the only child of its parent, and both the parent and child have the same name.

-- NoName: A level member is hidden when its name is empty.
+- NoName: Hides a level member if its name is empty.

-- ParentName: A level member is hidden when its name is identical to that of its parent.
+- ParentName: Hides a level member if its name is same as that of its parent.

 After changing the property for the dimension level Country, the following result is displayed in MS Excel.